spo0q/ai-layouts/README.md

 ## Warning

-This repository may not follow good practices.
+This repository may not follow good practices, and is aimed to use AI.

 For example, the debug bar should not be visible in production.